Rule 13 - GPF Advance Recovery

 Key Points

-- •In special cases (advance exceeding three months' pay), repayment can extend up to 36 months.
+- 2For larger advances (over three months' pay), the repayment period can extend up to 36 months.

 Practical Example